FAMILY GROUP RECORD OF

 ELENOR OWEN

-JOSEPH BUMFORD was born in 9 August 1702 in Llangynog, the son of Edward Bumford and Margaret Lewis.
-Joseph married Elenor Owen of Manafon on 4 March 1727, in Manafon.
+Joseph Bumford was christened 26 December 1699 in Aberhavesp, the son of Edward Bumford and Margaret Lewis.
+Joseph married Elenor Owen of Manafon on 4 March 1727 in Manafon.
 At the time of his marriage he was listed as being of Aberhavesp, Montgomeryshire, Wales.
-The only Bumfords listed in the parish register of Manafon during the early 1700s were Joseph and Elenor, and their son Edward.
+Elenor was christened 24 February 1706 in Llanfair Caireinion, the daughter of John Owen and Elizabeth Humphrey.

 Joseph came from Aberhavesp at the time of his marriage.
 The parish of Aberhavesp takes its name from a brook that flows into the River Severn below the church.
 The name means “the mouth of the summer-dry brook."
 "There is no main village.
 In the 19th century the population of the parish was 535.
 Farming is the main occupation in the parish.
 Aberhafesp Hall is a large brick mansion, reputed to have a ghost—a lady in white who walks from the church to the east door of the hall.
 St. Gwynog’s church lies in the southeast of the parish.
 There has been a church there since the 12th century."